Thrill Ride (film): Production

 The film was shot in Chicago and Woodstock, Illinois.
 Principal photography wrapped in December 2014.

 Release

-The film was released on DVD, streaming, and video-on-demand in December 12, 2017.
+The film was released on DVD, streaming, and video-on-demand on December 12, 2017.

 Reception and awards

 Andrea Beach of Common Sense Media awarded the film two stars out of five.

 The film won Best Feature Film at the 2017 Gen Con Film Festival, Best Science Fiction/Fantasy Film at the Burbank International Film Festival and Best Family Feature at Buffalo Dreams Fantastic Film Festival.
 The film was also nominated for Best American Independent Feature Film at the Cleveland International Film Festival and Best Narrative Feature Film at the Hollywood Film Festival.